zer0problem/zer0problem/index.markdown

 Accomplishments
 -----------
 During my studies at [The Game Assembly](https://www.thegameassembly.com/) as a game programmer I've been a part of 7 game projects in so far.
-Here I've been working together with other students, game programmers, level designers and graphical artists, usually itäs been in groups of about 11-13 people.
+Here I've been working together with other students, game programmers, level designers and graphical artists, usually it's been in groups of about 11-13 people.
 Lately I've been working on the game engine used in project 6 and subsequent projects.

 for [project 7](/project/7/) I added support for